faithvoid/KeyboardCleaner/README.md

 - macOS: TBA

 - ## FAQ?
-- - What if I run it without a GUI?
+  - What if I run it without a GUI?
-  - I have literally no idea what will happen as EVERY key is disabled when you run this.
+  I have literally no idea what will happen as EVERY key is disabled when you run this.
 You'll probably need to restart your PC or something.
-  - - Why?
+  - Why?
-    - Why not.
+    Why not?